GSA-TTS/identity-idva-docs/_pages/faqs.md

 ### I encountered an error while doing the study.
 What should I do?

-If you see an error screen at any point you can restart the study by:
+If you see an error screen at any point you can restart the study by clicking the link in the registration email from <a class="usa-link" href="mailto:identityequitystudy@research.gsa.gov">identityequitystudy@research.gsa.gov</a>.

-- refreshing your browser
-- clicking the link in the registration email from <a class="usa-link" href="mailto:identityequitystudy@research.gsa.gov">identityequitystudy@research.gsa.gov</a>.

-Both of these methods will take you back to the start of the identity proofing tests so you will have to resubmit your pictures and information.
+Clicking the link will take you back to the start of the identity proofing tests so you will have to resubmit your pictures and information.

-If you are “stuck” in a loading page or a blank screen, we recommend switching to a different device or internet connection and then restarting the study by following the steps above.
+Similarly, if you are “stuck” in a loading page or a blank screen, we recommend switching to a different device or internet connection and then restarting the study by clicking the link in the registration email.
 ***

 <h2 id="data-privacy" class="anchor-headline">Data Privacy</h2>